 Working with people who have addictions means helping them stop or reduce their reliance on something, and then maintain their healthier lifestyle.

-As an addictions psychiatrist, you therefore need a good knowledge of physical health issues along with both psychological and physical treatment approaches.
+As an Addictions Psychiatrist, you need a good knowledge of physical health issues along with both psychological and physical treatment approaches.

 You’re also likely to work with courts, probation services and social and children’s services.